 Negatives

 A regular grumble of exploding helicopter sequences is pilots making decisions which defy logic, but are mightily convenient for the plot.
-For example, when being chased by Godzilla why doesn’t the helicopter pilot simply increase his altitude and take himself out of harm’s way?
+For example, when being chased by Godzilla why doesn’t the helicopter pilot simply increase his altitude and take itself out of harm’s way?
 Equally, how can Godzilla keep pace with an Apache attack helicopter which has a top speed of 182mph?

 Interesting fact